-Revenues came in higher than anticipated in the 2020/21 FY due to a higher than anticipated revenue collection.
-This included property tax revenues, which came in over-budget.
+Revenues came in higher than anticipated in the 2022/23 FY due to a higher than anticipated revenue collection.

-Due to the fact that expenses exceeded \$150,000 in both the 2019/20 and 2020/21 fiscal years the Urban Renewal District was required to have an Independent Accountant's Review report, rather than the Compilation report that has been completed in years past.
+Due to the fact that expenses exceeded \$150,000 in both the 2021/22 and 2022/23 fiscal years the Urban Renewal District was required to have an Independent Accountant's Review report, rather than the Compilation report that has been completed in years past.